NEST-Protocol/NEST-Improvement-Proposals/cancel_auction.md

 Therefore, depreciate 5% NToken mining reward for the price pair bidder.
 Through maintaining the rewards sharing arrangement prior to the 3.5 release

-We call for suggestions and ideas on the exact amount NEST to be paid and/or the detial of mechanism of this proposal
+We call for suggestions and ideas on the exact amount NEST to be paid and/or the detail of mechanism of this proposal

 ## Motivation